grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// In the beginning, "WIFI_NOT_CONNECTED" is printed to the stdout.
+// In the beginning, "WIFI_DISCONNECTED" is printed to the stdout.
 When the WiFi
 // is connected, "WIFI_CONNECTED" begins appearing on the screen.
 And it quickly
 // changes to "APOLLO_CONNECTED" when the device makes a successful connection to
 // Grandeur Cloud.